joolstorrentecalo/gitlab-foss/doc/ci/runners/hosted_runners/windows.md

 the Google Cloud Platform.
 This solution uses an [autoscaling driver](https://gitlab.com/gitlab-org/ci-cd/custom-executor-drivers/autoscaler/-/blob/main/docs/README.md) developed by GitLab for the [custom executor](https://docs.gitlab.com/runner/executors/custom.html).
-Hosted runners on Windows are in [beta](../../../policy/experiment-beta-support.md#beta).
+Hosted runners on Windows are in [Beta](../../../policy/experiment-beta-support.md#beta) and aren't recommended for production workloads.

 We want to keep iterating to get Windows runners in a stable state and [generally available](../../../policy/experiment-beta-support.md#generally-available-ga).